 For a canyoneering trip you start your hike above the famous Kawasan Falls in the Kawasan River and then hike, climb, jump and swim towards the waterfall at the end of your hike.
 You will definitely get wet, you will definitely have to jump into the water from 1-2 meters (optionally more) and you will have a lot of fun doing it!

-What are Kawasan Falls and how do I get there?
+What are the Kawasan Falls and how do I get there?

-The Kawasan Falls are the most famous and one of the most beautiful waterfalls of Cebu near Moalboal and they are so to say the destination of the Kawasan Falls Canyoning Tour.
-Currently (April 2022) you can’t get to the falls at all, but that should change in the next few months.
+The Kawasan Falls are the most famous and one of the most beautiful waterfalls of Cebu near Moalboal and they are the destination of the Kawasan Falls Canyoneering Tour.
+Currently (April 2022) you can’t get to the actual falls at all, but that should change in the next few months.
 Due to the typhoon that raged at the end of 2021, both the access road to the falls and the last part of the hiking trail are not accessible.

 So you can neither get there by road nor with the canyoning tour.
-But that’s not so bad, because the Kawasan Falls Canyoning is beautiful even without seeing the actual waterfalls.
-But when the falls are open again, you can easily explore them on your own by scooter (Google Maps link), you don’t need a tour for that.
+But that’s not so bad, because the Kawasan Falls Canyoneering is beautiful even without seeing the actual waterfalls.
+But when the Kawasan falls in Cebu are open again, you can easily explore them on your own by scooter (Google Maps link), you don’t need a tour for that.